NDIC Joins Islamic Financial Services Board - THISDAYLIVE

 The approval for the membership of the NDIC was conveyed to the Corporation via mail dated Tuesday, December 6, 2018 which was subsequently posted on the website of the IFSB.

-The council meeting was chaired by Dr. Mohammad Y. Al Hashel, the Governor of the Central Bank of Kuwait and Chairman of the IFSB for 2018, attended by the President of the ISDB, Dr. Bandar Mohammed Hajjar, 12 central bank governors and commissioners of regulatory and supervisory authorities, and 10 senior representatives from among the council and full members of the IFSB, representing 19 countries, the statement said.
+The Council Meeting was chaired by Dr. Mohammad Y. Al Hashel, the Governor of the Central Bank of Kuwait and Chairman of the IFSB for 2018, attended by the President of the ISDB, H.E.
+Dr. Bandar Mohammed Hajjar, 12 central bank Governors and Commissioners of regulatory and supervisory authorities, and 10 senior representatives from among the Council and Full members of the IFSB, representing 19 countries, the statement said.